-- We also offer a two year Hotel Operations Diploma which combines three Diplomas from City & Guilds of London; Food & Beverage Service Diploma, Reception Operations & Services and Accommodation Operations& Services.
+- We also offer a two year programme in Hotel Operations which combines three Diplomas from City & Guilds of London: Food & Beverage Service, Reception Operations & Services and Accommodation Operations & Services.

-- Our 3 –year Diploma programs are registered with the DHET (Department of Higher Education & Training).
-The Diploma in Hospitality Management and the Diploma in Food & Beverage Management are both registered at NQF level 6.
+- Our 3 year Management Diploma programs are registered with the DHET (Department of Higher Education & Training).
+The Diploma in Hospitality Management and the Diploma in Professional Cookery & Kitchen Management are both registered at NQF Level 6.
 These qualifications are recognized all round the world.
 When applying for a job, potential employers will contact DHET to verify your qualifications.

 Can I pay off my fees?

-The advertised fees are for the Tuition only.
-You will be required to pay for Books each year (R7100 for 1st year 2012), your own Stationery, Uniforms (a suit and a chefs uniform) Shoes (dress shoes and chef shoes), Student Socials & outings, Accommodation and Transport arrangements.
+Yes.
+The advertised fees are for the tuition and learning material only.
+You will be required to pay for your own stationery, uniforms (a suit and a chefs uniform) shoes (dress shoes and chef shoes), student socials & outings, accommodation and transport arrangements.